 Since many financial institutions do not list an amount for money order fees, the best way to determine how much your local bank charges is to find a nearby branch.
-Most banks charge $5, $10, or 10% of the total amount on the money order.
-The local (Los Angeles) Wells Fargo, Chase, and U.S. Bank charge a flat rate of $5 and only offers domestic money orders.
+Most banks charge $5, $10, or 10 percent of the total amount on the money order.
+The local (Los Angeles) Wells Fargo, Chase, and U.S. Bank charge a flat rate of $5 and only offer domestic money orders.

 Western Union fees

 As an example, three local Los Angeles Western Unions were contacted by MyBankTracker.
-Here are the rates:
+Here are the fees:

 USPS domestic and international money orders